 Kombu tsukudani

-With just a little effort, you can make it into tsukudani, which goes well with white rice.
+With just a little effort, you can turn it into tsukudani, which goes great with plain rice.

-This is the basis of everything stewed food.
-The flavor of the ingredients is when they are cooled.
+This is the basis for all simmered dishes.
+The flavor really comes out when the ingredients are cooling.

-Tap the pickled plums with a knife to form a paste.
+Pound the umeboshi with a knife to make a paste

-Put kelp and * seasonings in a frying pan, heat and boil.
+Put the kelp and seasonings marked * into a frying pan, heat, and simmer

-Once again heat [4], add the plum paste and mix.
-If there are any simmered sesame seeds, add them here and mix them further.
-(The sesame seeds absorb moisture.)
+Return [4] to the heat and add the plum paste and mix.
+If you have roasted sesame seeds, add them now and mix again.
+(The sesame seeds will absorb the moisture.)

-Once all the broth is gone, place in a dish and it's done.
+Once all the sauce has evaporated, serve in a bowl and it's done

 -